zhigang1992/AHAlertView/README.md

 ## TODO

- - Currently, only the default style (title and message) is available.
-Styles with text fields or an activity indicator are planned.
- - The layout code is monolithic and inflexible.
-It needs to be cleaned up.
  - I think we can all agree a little more documentation would be nice.
+ - Indeterminate progress style, possibly a determinate one as well.
+ - Better button layout code